Covid 19 coronavirus: Parties clash over funerals - Jacinda Ardern is like 'Muldoon with slogans', say National Party

 It also would allow warrantless searches of private property if there was a reasonable belief that the alert level rules were being broken.

-But National leader Simon Bridges criticised the level 2 rules, saying people should be allowed to gather in groups of up to 100.
+But Bridges criticised the level 2 rules, saying people should be allowed to gather in groups of up to 100.

 He said it didn't make sense to allow 30 professional rugby players to tackle each other or up to 100 people to be in a mall or a cinema under level 2, but to limit gatherings at a funeral to 10 people.